graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 #### Indicating an Error

-When resolving input values with `Resolve()`, if the provided value is not usable and must be rejected then the entire query document must be rejected.
-For instance, if a document contained the value `"$15.R0"` for our money scalar it would need to be rejected because `15.R0` cannot be converted to a decimal decimal.
+When resolving incoming values with `Resolve()`, if the provided value is not usable and must be rejected then the entire query document must be rejected.
+For instance, if a document contained the value `"$15.R0"` for our money scalar it would need to be rejected because `15.R0` cannot be converted to a decimal.

 Throw an exception when this happens and GraphQL will automatically generate an appropriate response with the correct origin information indicating the line and column in the query document where the error occurred.
-However, like with any other encounterd exception, GraphQL will obfuscate it to a generic message and only expose your exception details if allowed by the [schema configuration](../reference/schema-configuration).
+However, like with any other encounterd exception, the library will obfuscate it to a generic message and only expose your exception details if allowed by the [schema configuration](../reference/schema-configuration).

 :::tip Pro Tip!
-If you throw `UnresolvedValueException` your error message will be delivered verbatim to the requestor as part of the response message instead of being obfuscated.
+If you throw the special `UnresolvedValueException` your error message will be delivered verbatim to the requestor as part of the response message instead of being obfuscated.
 :::

 ### Example: Money Scalar